Grief at Christmas

 Take a Year Off

 There is no rule that says you have to celebrate Christmas with your family and friends.
 If your grief is so fresh or overwhelming, take a year off.
 Spend the day watching your favorite movies alone if that is what you want to do.
-You don't have to put a Christmas tree or send out holiday cards.
+You don't have to put up a Christmas tree or send out holiday cards.
 If anyone asks, tell them you needed some time for yourself this year and hope to be back into the festivities next year.
 Instead of celebrating, you can:

 • Volunteer at a food kitchen